MemoSainz/TemperatureConverter/README.md

 >
 > <div align="center"> <h2>English</h2> </div>
 >
-> Well, yeat another non-complex program inside the terminal, where you can convert the temperature between Farenheit and Celsius.
+> Well, yet another non-complex program inside the terminal, where you can convert the temperature between Farenheit and Celsius.
 >

 > [!IMPORTANT]